bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 ethernet interface as the original Seagate Central firmware does not support IPv6.

-To overcome this, it is necessary to quickly turn IPv6 off then back on for the ethernet interface after the networklan tool is invoked.
+To overcome this, it is necessary to turn IPv6 off then back on for the ethernet interface after the networklan tool is invoked.

-Create a new script called "/etc/init.d/ipv6_bounce" by either copying it from the base directory of this project to the Seagate Central, or by using an editor like "nano" or "vi".
-The script's contents are as follows.

-    #!/bin/sh
-    KERNEL_VERSION=$(uname -r)
-    KERNEL_VERSION_2=$(echo $KERNEL_VERSION | grep ^2\.)
-    if [ ! -z $KERNEL_VERSION_2 ]; then
-        exit 0
-    fi

-    # Disable then re-enable IPv6 on eth0
-    sysctl -w net.ipv6.conf.eth0.disable_ipv6=1
-    sysctl -w net.ipv6.conf.eth0.disable_ipv6=0

-This script simply disables then re-enables IPv6 on the eth0 interface, but only if the new kernel is in operation.
-This means that this script is safe to leave in place even if the kernel is reverted back to the original version.

-Modify the permissions of the script to ensure it is executable.
+The "ipv6_bounce.sh" script, which was copied to the Seagate Central in a previous step, needs to be installed as a startup script using the following commands.

+    cp ipv6_bounce.sh /etc/init.d/
-     chmod 755 /etc/init.d/ipv6_bounce
+    chmod 755 /etc/init.d/ipv6_bounce.sh

-Create a link to the script that causes it to be executed on system bootup

-    ln -s ../init.d/ipv6_bounce /etc/rcS.d/S90ipv6_bounce
+    ln -s ../init.d/ipv6_bounce.sh /etc/rcS.d/S90ipv6_bounce.sh

+These commands simply make sure the script is installed in the correct directory, is marked as executable and is listed as executing with priority "90".

 Note that this script must be numerically ordered to execute after the /etc/rcS.d/S41blackarmor-network startup script which starts the